Dose interval for two-dose vaccines

-Contact with a Covid-positive person
+Contact with a person suffering from Covid-19

 Treatment with Covid-19 monoclonal antibodies or convalescent plasma

 There are currently no data on the safety and efficacy of covid-19 vaccines in persons who have received monoclonal antibodies or convalescent plasma.
 Based on the estimated half-life of these products and the above findings on the duration of protection, which suggest that reinfection is unusual within 3 to 6 months after the previous infection, the Czech Vaccinology Society of the Czech Medical Association of JEP recommends postponing vaccination for 3 months after receiving monoclonal antibodies or convalescent plasma.
 The reason for postponing vaccination is to prevent possible interference between antibody treatment and the vaccine-induced immune response.